Any links to Amazon are affiliate links.

 I have a post to help you figure out why baby is waking early so you can solve that.
 See

-Is it okay if she eats every 3 hours but sometimes wants to eat at 2.5 hours?
+Is it okay if baby eats every 3 hours but sometimes wants to eat at 2.5 hours?

 Absolutely!
 You can have different intervals all day long.
 Just make sure you get enough feedings in the 24 hours that she needs for her age.